-Our recent 7-year reaccreditation from CEPH ensures that Master of Public Health program meets the most up-to-date standards set by the Council.
+Our recent 7-year reaccreditation from CEPH ensures that the Master of Public Health program meets the most up-to-date standards set by the Council.
 UNE’s CEPH accreditation reflects our commitment to excellence through quality education.
 To view UNE’s CEPH accreditation listing on the official CEPH website, click here.

 The accreditation process

 Accreditation is a process in which institutions of learning are evaluated against a certain set of standards with the goal of effectiveness, improvement, and public assurance.
-It is a rigorous process that relies heavily on peer-review, and is designed to ensure that a program’s curriculum meets the standards set for high-quality education and training.
+It is a rigorous process that relies heavily on peer-review and is designed to ensure that a program’s curriculum meets the standards set for high-quality education and training.

 What CEPH accreditation means

 Meeting and exceeding accreditation standards is important in higher education because it establishes a level of acceptable quality while respecting the unique missions of the institutions involved.
 It is also one way for potential students to quickly and reliably evaluate the quality of an institution.

 Earning a degree from a CEPH-accredited institution is an indication that graduates are prepared, through their coursework, to meet the demands of the current public health workforce.